with Veggie Medley and Cranberry Couscous

-Take a walk on the wild side with this spin on summer salmon.
-A bold dukkah crust, apricot studded couscous and a citrus yogurt elevate this well-loved fish to new levels.
+Take a walk on the wild side with this spiced-up salmon.
+A bold dukkah crust, cranberry-studded couscous and citrus yogurt elevate this well-loved fish to new levels.

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.

-While the salmon and zucchini roast, finely chop the dill.
-Roughly chop the apricots.
+Meanwhile, finely chop dill.
 Zest, then juice half the lemon (whole lemon for 4 ppl).
 Cut any remaining lemon into wedges.
-Peel, then mince or grate the garlic.